ToolRosella: Translating Code Repositories into Standardized Tools for Scientific Agents: Results

-ToolRosetta is an automated framework designed to bridge the availability-accessibility gap in scientific tool ecosystems.
-While GitHub hosts over 630 million repositories spanning diverse domains, tool-learning systems typically operate with limited, manually curated toolsets (e.g., 5 tools in ToolFormer~\cite{schick2023toolformer} and 500+ tools in SciToolAgent~\cite{Ding2025}).
-This limitation stems from the labor-intensive process of transforming repositories into standardized services.
-To address this challenge, ToolRosetta implements an open tool pool invocation mechanism that autonomously converts arbitrary GitHub repositories into standardized MCP services.
-As illustrated in Figure~\ref{fig:ToolRosetta_Framework} (d), the system implements a hierarchical multi-agent architecture.
-A Planning agent orchestrates the overall conversion workflow.
-A Tool-search agent retrieves and evaluates candidate repositories using LLM-driven semantic parsing and functional alignment assessment.
-An MCP-construction agent transforms qualifying repositories into unified MCP service formats through an automated pipeline encompassing repository cloning, semantic analysis, environment configuration, and service generation.
-Additionally, a Security Agent inspects generated services for potential privacy leakage and security risks.
-Finally, a Review agent performs root-cause analysis and generates repair plans if validation fails, triggering iterative refinement until all tests pass.
-As shown in Figure~\ref{fig:ecosystem}, through multi-agent collaboration, Tool Rosetta has successfully translated 1,580 tools from 122 Github repositories covering 5 major scientific areas (Physical Sciences, Earth \& Environmental Sciences, Biological Sciences, Health Sciences, Scientific Community \& Society) and Computer Science.
+As illustrated in Figure~\ref{fig:ToolRosella_Framework} (b), ToolRosella implements a hierarchical multi-agent architecture comprising three core components.
+A \textit{Tool-search Agent} retrieves and evaluates candidate repositories through LLM-driven semantic parsing of user queries, GitHub API retrieval ranked by repository popularity, and assessment of each candidate's code completeness and functional relevance.
+An \textit{MCP-construction Agent} transforms qualifying repositories into standardized services through an automated pipeline that combines code analysis, environment setup, service generation, and iterative validation and repair.
+Finally, a \textit{Planning Agent} operates after tool construction and registration, interpreting user queries to autonomously select, schedule, and invoke the most suitable tools from the constructed toolset to generate the final answer.
+As shown in Figure~\ref{fig:ecosystem}, through multi-agent collaboration, ToolRosella has successfully translated 1,580 tools from 122 GitHub repositories covering 5 major scientific areas (Physical Sciences, Earth \& Environmental Sciences, Biological Sciences, Health Sciences, Scientific Community \& Society) and Computer Science.